Technology

 Child safety at home

 You'll want to make sure you baby-proof your home before your baby starts moving and exploring, which could be any time between seven and 10 months.

-Our guide to baby safety equipment tells you all you need to know about how to keep your baby safe at home, from installing window locks to compiling a first aid kit.
+Our guide to essential baby safety equipment tells you all you need to know about how to keep your baby safe at home, from installing window locks to compiling a first aid kit.

 Stair gate

 An essential part of baby-proofing your home is installing a stair gate (assuming you have stairs, of course).
-You'll probably need one on the top and bottom of the stairs, and they can cost anything from £10 to £80.
+You may need one on the top and bottom of the stairs, depending on your house, and they can cost anything from £10 to £80.
 See our stair gate reviews to find a safe stair gate that's easy to use.

 You can unlock all our reviews and find great prices online all for just a £1 trial subscription to Which?.